hiveot/hub/docs/TD QnA.md

 12. Does a propertyAffordance have a required field?
 > The example https://www.w3.org/TR/wot-scripting-api/#approaches-to-wot-application-development shows a 'required' field used in a property affordance.
 However, the [TD PropertyAffordance](https://www.w3.org/TR/wot-thing-description11/#propertyaffordance) does not define it.
 * Just an observation.
 A required boolean field in a dataschema from the example above is easier to use than a 'required' field in objectschema that contains the names of required fields in the object.
 Having both however makes it worse.

+13. The PropertyAffordance relationship with dataschema is confusing
+> Quote: Property instances are also instances of the class DataSchema.
+Therefore, it can contain the type, unit, readOnly and writeOnly members, among others."

+What if a property is a number.
+Is the property affordances inheritance tree depending on the data type?
+Eg the inheritance of a 'number' property:
+> PropertyAffordance -> InteractionAffordance -> NumberSchema -> DataSchema

+With an array property:
+> PropertyAffordance -> InteractionAffordance -> ArraySchema -> DataSchema

+* The problem is that I'm unable to implement this in a maintainable and easy to use fashion in golang.
+* Workaround: flatten the property affordance with fields for all data schemas and let the 'type' field determine which fields are used.